Don’t Give Up When it comes to Arthritis

 Dr. Arculeo and the Peak Performance team

-Read Don’t Give Up When it comes to Arthritis Dr. Arculeo and the Peak Performance team to learn more about Peak Performance Health Care, LTD and our Physical Medicine office in Chicago, IL.
+Read Don’t Give Up When it comes to Arthritis Dr. Arculeo and the Peak Performance team to learn more about Peak Performance Health Care, LTD and our Physical Medicine office in Old Town, Chicago, IL.

 We look forward to serving you!
 Call - 312-440-9646.

 Years ago, doctors hardly ever told rheumatoid arthritis patients to “go take a hike” or “go for a swim.”
 Arthritis was considered an inherent part of the aging process and a signal to a patient that it’s time to slow down.
 But not so anymore.
 Recent research and clinical findings show that there is much more to life for arthritis patients than the traditional recommendation of bed rest and drug therapy.

 The word “arthritis” means “joint inflammation” and is often used in reference to rheumatic diseases.
 Rheumatic diseases include more than 100 conditions, including gout, fibromyalgia, osteoarthritis, psoriatic arthritis, and many more.
 Rheumatoid arthritis is also a rheumatic diseases, affecting about 1 percent of the U.S. population (about 2.1 million people.)1 Although rheumatoid arthritis often begins in middle age and is more frequent in the older generation, it can also start at a young age.

 Rheumatoid arthritis causes pain, swelling, stiffness, and loss of function in the joints.
 Several features distinguish it from other kinds of arthritis:

 - Fatigue, sometimes fever, and a general sense of not feeling well.

 - Pain and stiffness lasts for more than 30 minutes after a long rest.